 On this level, relations between objects fused together on the previous levels should be detected as well as more complex situations being represented and recognized.
 The detection of events, both primitive and computed, are important tools to model situations.
-Computed events can e.g. be temporal logic formulas or chronicles describing temporal relations between events.
+Computed events can e.g. be temporal logic formulas or chronicles describing temporal relations between objects.
 In this fashion different features are fused together over time in order to extract more abstract situations that are features in themselves.
-Collections of objects can also be aggregated into states in order to synchronize them to a coherent situation, just as collections of fluent approximations can be collected into states.
+Collections of objects can also be aggregated into states in order to synchronize them to a coherent situation.

 Properties, relations, states and events are all represented by fluent approximations in DyKnow.
 Sets of entities belonging to concepts such as "the set of all cars that have been observed to make reckless overtakes in the last 30 minutes" can be described and maintained through the use of domains described by classes.
-Classes function as classification procedures which add all object identifiers which satisfy the associated add constraint to the domain and keep them as members as long as the maintain constraint is not violated.
+Classes function as classification procedures which add all object identifiers which satisfy the associated add constraint to the domain and keep them as members as long as the maintain constraint for the object identifier is not violated.
 By belonging to a class certain fluent approximations related to the object identifier are guaranteed to exist and to have certain properties described by the maintain constraint.
+The maintain constraint represents invariant properties of entities belonging to the class.